AGlass0fMilk/aglass0fmilk.github.io/pages/about.md

 My latest project and retirement plan, the namesake for this website, is a 1973 GMC MotorHome originally bought by my grandfather brand new.
 It's been in my family ever since.
 And yes, I've taken road trips in it!
 Only when I was a kid, but still I have fond memories of the thick shag carpet.
 Close to 50 years on, it needs _just a bit_ of work...

-Follow along as Claudia and I restore our future "Shack on Wheels" :)
+Follow along as I restore my future "Shack on Wheels" :)